Filing a Life Insurance Claim

 The claim process begins by contacting the insurance company promptly after the insured's death.
 You'll need to provide basic information including the policy number, insured's name, date of birth, and your relationship to the deceased.
 The insurer will send a personalized claims kit with specific forms.

 Submit your completed documents through the insurer's preferred method, which may include online portals, email, fax, or mail.
 Typically, only one death certificate is needed even for multiple beneficiaries or policies.
-Most insurers process complete claims within 15 business days, though timelines vary.
+Most insurers process complete claims within 14 to 60 days, though timelines vary based on documentation quality and claim complexity.

 Typical Payout Timeline

 Life insurance death benefit payouts typically take 14 to 60 days after filing a complete claim.
-Most claims are processed within 30-60 days once documents like the death certificate are verified.
-In straightforward cases with electronic submission, payouts can occur as quickly as 3-5 days.
+Most claims are processed within 30 to 60 days once documents like the death certificate are verified.
+In straightforward cases with electronic submission, payouts can occur as quickly as 3 to 5 days.
+The industry payment rate remains very high, with roughly 98% of policies that result in a filed claim ultimately paid to beneficiaries.

 Common Reasons for Delays

-Several factors can extend the payout timeline beyond the standard 30-60 day window.
+Several factors can extend the payout timeline beyond the standard window.
 Delayed or incomplete paperwork is the most common cause, including late submission of death certificates, beneficiary proof, or policy details.
+For a deeper look at what causes hold-ups and how to push back, see our guide to life insurance claim delays.

-Deaths occurring within the contestability period—typically the first two years of the policy—trigger automatic application reviews for fraud or misrepresentation.
+Deaths occurring within the contestability period (typically the first two years of the policy) trigger automatic application reviews for fraud or misrepresentation.
 If discrepancies arise during this review, the claim can be delayed significantly while the insurer investigates.
-Learn more about life insurance policy lapsed situations that can complicate claims.

 Investigations may also be triggered by the cause of death, particularly if it involves excluded activities, fraud suspicion, or requires extensive medical records verification.
 Policy status problems such as lapsed policies due to unpaid premiums or lost policies can result in denial or extended searches.

 Beneficiary complications create additional delays.
 Incomplete beneficiary information, identity verification issues, or probate and estate disputes can put claims on hold.
-State regulations also vary, with some states allowing insurers up to 30 days for claim reviews or imposing unclaimed property rules that add time.
+Learn more about beneficiary disputes and how they're resolved.

 Death Benefit Payout Options